localstack/docs/content/en/user-guide/tools/cloud-pods/launchpad/index.md

 ### Failed to inject pod
 In case the launchpad fails to inject the pod into your LocalStack instance, you will see 'Pod injection failed' in the log message.
 This may be due to a couple of reasons, like version mismatch.
 Please check out your LocalStack logs for more information.

-## Security implications of the launchpad

-{{< alert title="Warning" color="warning" >}}
-Please consider that the launchpad takes an arbitrary URL as input and passes it onto your LocalStack instance to inject the pod.
-This may lead to unintended side effects, as the URL that is passed to the launchpad is not validated in any way.

-We also display the URL on the UI, so please make sure that your trust the URL when using the launchpad.
-{{< /alert >}}